James Alcock

-James E. Alcock (born 24 December 1942) is a Canadian educator.
-He has been a Professor of Psychology at York University (Canada) since 1973.
-Alcock is a noted critic of parapsychology and is a Fellow and Member of the Executive Council for the Committee for Skeptical Inquiry.
-He is a member of the Editorial Board of The Skeptical Inquirer, and a frequent contributor to the magazine.
+James E. Alcock (born 24 December 1942) is professor emeritus (Psychology) at York University (Canada).
+Alcock is a noted critic of parapsychology and a Fellow and Member of the Executive Council for the Committee for Skeptical Inquiry.
+He is a member of the editorial board of The Skeptical Inquirer, and a frequent contributor to the magazine.
 He has also been a columnist for Humanist Perspectives Magazine.
 In 1999, a panel of skeptics named him among the two dozen most outstanding skeptics of the 20th century.
 In May 2004, CSICOP awarded Alcock CSI's highest honor, the In Praise of Reason Award.
-Alcock is also an amateur magician and is a member of the International Brotherhood of Magicians.
-As of 2020, he is currently on leave from York University.
+The author of several books and peer-reviewed journal articles, Alcock is also an amateur magician and a member of the International Brotherhood of Magicians.

 Early life

-Alcock has stated that he grew up in an observant Protestant household and regularly went to Sunday school.
+Alcock grew up in an observant Protestant household and regularly went to Sunday school.
 His mother was "very religious" and his father, though not outwardly observant, "never criticized religion".
-He says that "when I started university, it was difficult, over a period of a couple of years, to give up my belief".
+"When I started university, it was difficult, over a period of a couple of years, to give up my belief".
 As a 19-year-old undergraduate, he attended a stage hypnosis show hosted by Reveen the Impossibilist.
-He took part in the participant selection stage which required the volunteers to interlace their hands and was surprised that, at the hypnotist's suggestion, he could not separate his hands.
+He took part in the show as a volunteer and was asked to interlace his hands.
+He was surprised that at the hypnotist's suggestion he could not separate his hands.
 "It really freaked me out at the time.
 It got me really interested in hypnosis.
 But it's just suggestion."

-Career
+Education and career

-Alcock was chosen as a fellow of the Canadian Psychological Association for making "a distinguished contribution to the advancement of the science or profession of psychology".
+Alcock has a degree in physics from McGill University.
+After completion of that degree he was extended admission to the graduate program in physics but instead chose to accept a job at IBM as a Systems Engineer.
+He then developed an interest in psychology, and subsequently earned a Ph.D. in social psychology from McMaster University.

-Skepticism
+Throughout his career Alcock was a professor of psychology at Glendon College, York University, Toronto, Canada; a clinical psychologist with a private practice; a Fellow of the Canadian Psychological Association; and a member of the American Psychological Association and the Association for Psychological Science.
+His research concentrated on the psychology of belief, and he participated in a special research project for the National Academy of Sciences regarding the critical evaluation of parapsychology.
+He was chosen as a fellow of the Canadian Psychological Association for making "a distinguished contribution to the advancement of the science or profession of psychology".